 Brisbane Garbage Collection: Brisbane Looks To The Future For Waste

 Brisbane Garbage Collection: At Waster – we are always trying to keep abreast of the lastest developments in waste services and recycling.
-Waster has been descibed as the Uber of Waste by publications such as the Sydney Morning Herald and The Age due to our innovative approach to Brisbane garbage collection.
-In this blog we will cover an interesting development in metro Brisbane that could see waste being sucked underground – rather than being collected by bins at all.
+Waster has been described as the Uber of Waste by publications such as the Sydney Morning Herald and The Age due to our innovative approach to Brisbane garbage collection.
+In this blog we will cover an interesting development in metro Brisbane that could see waste being sucked underground through a huge scale garbage chute system – rather than being collected by bins at all.

 Waster offers low cost and reliable waste and recycling collections for small and medium Australian businesses.
 You can waive goodbye to long term lock in contracts and hidden rollover clauses with our flexible 30 day agreements.
 Check out our services and prices for rubbish collection Brisbane by pressing the blue button below: